glynnbird/dw/README.md

 This project contains work to create database of web page articles imported from a text file.

+* import CSV data into Cloudant
+* spider the URLs and embelish the documents with titles and text body
+* create Lucene index with facets
+* query the data

 ## Import the data

 Run `import.sh`.